DungBeetleBASH/strike/README.md

 **func Description(params ...interface{}) (result map[string]interface{}, err error)**

+    param 1 - string - an info hash

+    param 2 - an optional bool - if true the results will be returned base64 decoded

 **func Info(params ...interface{}) (result map[string]interface{}, err error)**

     Accepts either one []string parameter or any number of string parameters